 Ernest Yeung: As an EM value investor, I also need to consider the potential impact of a peak in the U.S. economy.
 EM and U.S. stock markets currently have a correlation of around 0.75.
 So if the U.S. economy rolls over, EM will not be immune to the slowdown.
 However, even in the event of such a headwind developing, we would simply buckle down and work even harder to find companies with the potential to improve and outperform in a tougher market environment.
 A crucial point to remember is that, for investors in the EM value space, the luxury of valuation multiples at very low levels remains.

 Growth investing has also benefited from low interest rates over the past decade.
 If you think about growth investments, they have a long duration because their cash flows are further into the future.
 In contrast, value stocks tend to pay high dividends today, so a rising rate environment will not be as supportive for growth investing going forward.
 Finally, the economy will also play a part.
-Value stocks have tended to perform well when there was an economic slowdown, and at some point, we expect to see a slowdown.
+Value stocks tend to perform well when there is an economic slowdown, and at some point, we will see a slowdown.

 Key Risks—The following risks are materially relevant to the strategies highlighted in this material: Transactions in securities of foreign currencies may be subject to fluctuations of exchange rates which may affect the value of an investment.
 The strategies are subject to the volatility inherent in equity investing, and the value may fluctuate more than portfolios investing in income-oriented securities.
 In emerging markets, returns can be more volatile than other, more developed, markets due to changes in market, political and economic conditions.
 There is increased risk where there is the ability to employ both growth and value approaches in pursuit of long-term capital appreciation.